murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 ---

-At this point, we should be able to add our actual rendering logic.
+At this point, we should be able to add our actual rendering logic by doing the following:

 - When the `text` variable changes as a result of user input, send a `"render"` message to the web worker
 - When a `"render"` message is received in the web worker, invoke `render` in our Rust WASM module with the most recent `text`